oclint/oclint-docs/usage/oclint-json-compilation-database.rst

 \-v
     show invocation command with arguments

-Debug options are used for you to see the final ``oclint`` invocation according to your settings of all filters and OCLint options.
+Debug options are used for you to see the final ``oclint`` invocation command according to your settings of all filters and OCLint options.
 If you run the generated ``oclint`` command directly in the console, you should get the identical result as using ``oclint-json-compilation-database``.

 .. _JSON Compilation Database Format Specification: http://clang.llvm.org/docs/JSONCompilationDatabase.html